ParisTravelPlanner.com Logo Saving on Meals in Paris, France

-Food in Paris is not expensive if you know how to do it.
-Here 's what you need to know.
+Breakfast, lunch, dinner and snacks in Paris are not expensive if you know how to find them.
+Here's what you need to know.

-Here are tips for getting the most for your money when buying food and drink in Paris.
+Here are tips for saving money when buying food and drink in Paris.

-Cafés: Drinks (coffee, wine, beer, etc.) cost less if consumed at the bar rather than at a table.
+Drinks (coffee, wine, beer, etc.) cost less if consumed standing at the bar in a café rather than sitting at a table.
 Sidewalk tables are usually the most expensive (but delightful) places to eat and drink.

-Street food: The cheapest way to eat in Paris.
+The cheapest way to eat in Paris is from vendors on the street.
 Lots of choice:

 —All manner of large, filling sandwiches, including panini, even falafel